Custom Channels

 https://deb.debian.org/debian/dists?uyuni_suite=stable&uyuni_component=main

-Find here background information about the Debian repository definition format.
-This information is based on https://wiki.debian.org/DebianRepository/Format#Overview.
+This following information about the Debian repository definition format is based on https://wiki.debian.org/DebianRepository/Format#Overview.

 The repository definition format is as follows: